GEOMORPH – Everything Changes When Mathematics Meets Art

 Press The Images to see Animation Clips:

 7. Section on “Geometry Through Time.”
-A visual presentation of geometrical systems found in various cultures through time – with a section on a possible new type of geometry for the future.
-See, the “Geometry Through Time” page on this website.
+A visual presentation with workshops of geometrical systems found in various cultures through time – with a section on a possible new type of geometry for the future.
+See my latest book, ‘3D Thinking.’

 8. Lectures / Workshops – on geometrical systems and how they were applied to art, architecture, and designs in the past – and how they might be applied in the future.
 Depending upon the audience the mathematics behind the various geometries can be shown.